Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 \subsubsection{Remedy via Implicits.}

+Using implicit function types \cite{DBLP:journals/pacmpl/OderskyBLBMS18}, we can write the same @withFile@ example without having the file handle variable in user code.
+For instance, the scoped file usage can be expressed alternatively:

-The scoped file usage example can be expressed alternatively using implicit function types \cite{oderskySimplicitlyFoundationsApplications2017}.
-In the following formulation of @withFile@, the type of~@op@ is specified using the @?=>@ arrow, indicating an implicit function type where the @File@ argument is supplied implicitly by the compiler.
-Correspondingly, functions such as @write@ can declare their @File@ parameter in a @using@ clause, allowing the argument to be provided implicitly.
-As a result, the file handle variable does not appear in user code, ensuring that it cannot be inadvertently leaked:
+Here~@op: File ?=> T@ denotes an implicit function type where the @File@ argument is supplied implicitly by the compiler.
+Correspondingly, @write@ declares its @File@ parameter with a @using@ clause, and the file handle variable @f@ does not appear in the user code.

-While the above approach is ergonomic, requiring no explicit specification of the file handle, it has notable limitations.
-First, it does not generalize to scenarios involving multiple files: since all file handles share the same type, implicit resolution cannot distinguish between them, necessitating explicit naming to avoid ambiguity.
-Second, although the compiler supports implicit resolution, it does not enforce its use.
-Programmers may still explicitly bind the file handle variable, even when using implicit function types.
-Furthermore, implicit values can be retrieved indirectly via mechanisms such as @summon[File]@, or a similar user-defined utility:
+The implicit passing style is ergonomic, but it alone has notable limitations.
+First, it does not scale to multiple files of the same type (like @File@), as the compiler cannot distinguish them, so in practice one still needs explicit names to avoid ambiguity.
+Second, although the compiler supports implicit resolution, it does not enforce its use, meaning that programmers may still explicitly bind the file handle variable, even when using implicit function types.